DanielStefan11/calculator-react.js/README.md

 - Subtraction
 - Multiplication
 - Division
-- You can use paranthesis for complex calculations and decimal numbers
+- You can use parenthesis for complex calculations and decimal numbers

 ## Technologies: